Geometry-sensitive protrusion growth directs confined cell migration: Abstract

 \section{Abstract}

 The migratory dynamics of cells can be influenced by the complex micro-environment through which they move.
 It remains unclear how the motility machinery of confined cells responds and adapts to their micro-environment.
-Here, we propose a biophysical mechanism for a geometry-dependent coupling between the front of the cell and the nucleus that leads to directed migration.
+Here, we propose a biophysical mechanism for a geometry-dependent coupling between cellular protrusions and the nucleus that leads to directed migration.
 We apply our model to geometry-guided cell migration to obtain insights into the origin of directed migration on asymmetric adhesive micro-patterns and the polarization enhancement of cells observed under strong confinement.
 Remarkably, for cells that can choose between channels of different size, our model predicts an intricate dependence for cellular decision making as a function of the two channel widths, which we confirm experimentally.

-Cell migration underlies several major physiological processes, such as tissue development~\cite{franz_cell_2002, weijer_collective_2009}, cancer metastasis~\cite{yamaguchi_cell_2005}, and wound healing~\cite{krawczyk_pattern_1971}.
-During mesenchymal migration, cells rely on the expansion and contraction of protrusions to explore the micro-environment through which they migrate~\cite{friedl_proteolytic_2009, ridley_life_2011}.
-The expansion of protrusions in the cell membrane is driven by the polymerization of actin, while contraction forces are generated by the interaction between the motor protein myosin II and actin filaments.
-This protrusion-driven process is used, for example, by invading cancer cells to squeeze through tight pores in the extracellular matrix~\cite{friedl_proteolytic_2009} or to guide the growth of neurons~\cite{gupton_filopodia_2007} and new blood vessels~\cite{eilken_dynamics_2010} inside structured tissue.
-However, biophyiscally it is still unclear how protrusion-based exploration is influenced by physical cues, such as the geometry or the adhesive properties of the local micro-environment, posing a challenge to understand confined cell migration.
+Cell migration underlies several physiological processes, including tissue development~\cite{franz_cell_2002, weijer_collective_2009}, metastasis~\cite{yamaguchi_cell_2005}, and wound healing~\cite{krawczyk_pattern_1971}.
+During mesenchymal migration, cells rely on protrusion expansion and contraction to explore their micro-environment~\cite{friedl_proteolytic_2009, ridley_life_2011}.
+Expansion is driven by actin polymerization, while contractions are generated by the motor protein myosin II interacting with actin filaments.
+This protrusion-driven process is used, for example, by invading cancer cells to squeeze through pores in the extracellular matrix~\cite{friedl_proteolytic_2009} or to guide neuron growth~\cite{gupton_filopodia_2007}.
+However, biophysically it is unclear how protrusion-based exploration is influenced by physical cues, such as the geometry or adhesiveness of the micro-environment, posing a challenge to understand confined cell migration.